intervalaverage-intro.RmdNote: This package and vignette makes extensive use of

 year once for every participant.
 This is because because y

-must contain the same grouping variable(s) as x
+must contain the same grouping variable(s) as x.

 This gives us an opportunity to try a convenient helper function in

-.
+intervalaverage: CJ.dt.
 This is a more

-convenient version of data.table::CJ
+convenient version of data.table::CJ (CJ as in

-“Cross Join”) that can take data.tables
+“Cross Join”) that can take data.tables as arguments

 instead of just vectors.
 By cross joining our unique

-s with the years 2000-2004, we can construct a
+person_ids with the years 2000-2004, we can construct a

-argument that will work in the
+y argument that will work in the

-intervalaverage
+intervalaverage function.

 # Build a data.table with start and end dates for each year